FabienArcellier/python-fullstack-frameworks/README.md

 ### Run in gitpod

-[gitpod](https://www.gitpod.io/) can be used as an IDE.
+[Gitpod](https://www.gitpod.io/) can be used as an IDE.
 You can load the code inside to try the code.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/FabienArcellier/blueprint-python3)

-## Developper guideline
+## Developer guideline

 [... rest of the README remains the same ...]